ColinJhEdwards/algo-data-notes/README.md

   - Store the pieces of data at the same spot using another nested data structure
 - linear probing
   - Only store one piece of data at each position, whenver there is a collision we look ahead for the next empty slot
+- In order to look up values by key, we need a way to convert keys into valid array indices
+  - A function that performs this task is called hash function